quicwg/base-drafts/draft-ietf-quic-http.md

 A response MAY consist of multiple messages when and only when one or more interim responses (1xx; see Section 15.2 of {{!SEMANTICS}}) precede a final response to the same request.
-Interim responses do not contain a payload data or trailers.
+Interim responses do not contain payload data or trailers.

 An HTTP request/response exchange fully consumes a client-initiated